tkachikoti/bug_tracking_system/README.md

 # Bug Tracking System

-This repository contains the second part of a three part assignment of a Computer Science MSc module at the University of Essex Online.
+This repository contains the second part of a three part assignment of a Computer Science MSc module at the University of Essex.

 ## Table of contents